 2. Sun block.
 On sunny days, even if it feels cool, you can get a sunburn.

 3. Bottled water.
 You can also purchase bottled water easily in stores.
-However, take some for the drive.
+However, take some for the drive and especially if you take any of the walking tours.
+Once you get out of town there is nowhere to purchase water.

 5. Insect repellent.
 In Samaipata most attractions involve hiking, trekking, horseback riding, biking, and other outdoor activities.